Hope Ranch, California

 Hope Ranch is an unincorporated coastal suburb of Santa Barbara, California, located in Santa Barbara County.
 It is bounded on the east by Santa Barbara, on the north and west by the unincorporated area of the eastern Goleta Valley, and on the south by the Pacific Ocean.
 As of the 2000 census, the area had an approximate population of 2,200.
+For the 2020 census, Hope Ranch was included in the Eastern Goleta Valley census-designated place.
 The ZIP codes are 93105 and 93110, and the community is in area code 805.

 Hope Ranch is a neighborhood with a strong equestrian community.
 It is home to 27 miles of riding trails and 10 percent of residents are horse-owners.

 History

 Hope Ranch is named after Irishman Thomas Hope.
 Hope moved to Santa Barbara in 1849.
 Hope acquired the land that became Hope Ranch in approximately 1861 for sheep ranching.
 He built a two-story home on the property in 1875.
 Hope's house was used until 1962 as the headquarters of Hope Ranch Park.

 In 1877, Thomas Hope's widow sold 2,000 acres comprising the western portion of the ranch for $250,000 to the Pacific Improvement Company, a holding company formed by the four principals of the Southern Pacific Railroad: Charles Crocker, Collis Potter Huntington, Leland Stanford, and Mark Hopkins Jr. Initial plans to build an 800-room hotel on the property were not consummated, and the Pacific Improvement Company instead announced plans in 1900 to subdivide the land for the construction of villas.

 In 1925, Harold S. Chase organized a syndicate known as La Cumbre Estates Corporation that purchased the 1,200 acres situated west of Las Palmas and Roble Drives and the agricultural land located south of Hollister Avenue.
 The La Cumbre Estates Corporation developed the land into the residential area that exists today.
 The first houses constructed were "Las Terrasas" built in 1925 as the home of Harold S. Chase and "Florestal" built in 1926 for Peter Cooper Bryce (son of Lloyd Bryce).